 Step 5: Send Data¶

-Transactions, Gaze and Sensor data can be automatically send to SceneExplorer when enough 'snapshots' of each have been collected.
+Transactions, Gaze and Sensor data can be automatically sent to SceneExplorer when enough 'snapshots' have been collected.
 In the cognitiveVR Settings you can adjust the threshold of snapshots to send.

 Sending player data to SceneExplorer can also be done manually using Flush Events.
-This is recommended when closing your application.
+This is recommended before loading a new scene and when closing your application.

 The Flush Events blueprint node will upload saved player data to SceneExplorer.